kisti-future/Bio-Trend-Analysis/README.md

 ## Biomedical  Trend Analysis Model for Technology Future Forecasting
 # Bio-Trend-Analysis with GridaBio Series

-## GridaBio Series is a biomedical information search tool series developed by KISTI.
-Currently, two information search tools, GridaMed and GridaClinical, have been released.
+## GridaBio Series is a biomedical information analysis model/tool series developed by KISTI.
+Currently, two information analysis tools, GridaMed and GridaClinical, have been released.

 ### GridaMed